 KELUT (or Kelud), in densely populated eastern Java, is one of Indonesia's most deadly volcanoes, and eruptions have killed more than 3,000 people in its 1,000 year recorded history - mostly by lahars that resulted from eruptions that ejected mud and ash from a central crater lake.
 That lake was displaced by a growing lava dome in 2007, and the volcano had remained quiet until 13 February of this year, when increasing seismic activity prompted the Volcanological Survey of Indonesia to issue a Stage IV Alert and to begin the evacuation of people in the danger zone.
 Eventually more than 100,000 people were evacuated, but to the credit of VSI, only 5 lives have been lost.
 Ash rose to 17 km above Kelut, and about 50 million m^

 3 of volcanic ash was erupted.
-The explosive phases of this eruption were short-lived, the Alert level has been lowered to Stage III, and people are being allowed to return to their ash-buried homes and rice fields.
+The explosive phases of this eruption were short-lived, the Alert level has been lowered to Level 2 (warning), and people are being allowed to return to their ash-buried homes and rice fields.

 Volcano Thought of the Month

 increasingly clear that the magma reservoirs underlying the world’s active

 volcanoes are, for the most part, in a delicate state of gravitational equilibrium

 with enclosing rocks, and that many factors can contribute to their destabilization